donlink1/Update-RPGMakerXP-PBS-files-with-translations/README.md

 # Update-RPGMakerXP-PBS-files-with-translations
-Update PBS files in any RPG Maker XP game made in a different language with this translation tool and instruction guide
+Update PBS files in any RPG Maker XP Pokemon Essentials game made in a different language with this translation tool and instruction guide

 How to translate pbs text files